How to Tell if Your Dog Is Overweight: Signs & Causes

 While obesity in dogs certainly isn’t a problem among all breeds, it is prevalent in some more than others.
 First of all, if you own a Labrador, you should know that they are at the very top of the list.
 In fact, they are often listed as one of the fattest dog breeds.

-It is very rare to see a lab that is picky about its food.
+It is very rare to see a Lab that is picky about its food.
 When it comes to obese breeds, Basset Hounds and Beagles are also on the list.
-While they are highly active, they often gain weight easier because of their insatiable appetites.
-Bulldogs and Pugs also feature quite high up on this list for two reasons.
+While they are highly active, they often gain weight more easily because of their insatiable appetites.
+Bulldogs and Pugs also feature quite high on this list for two reasons.

 Both of these breeds are very stocky and short in frame.
-This makes it hard for their owners to actually identify when their dogs are overweight.
-Both bulldogs and pugs are very low-energy dogs who would rather snooze on the couch than run around all day.
+This makes it hard for their owners to actually identify how to tell if your dog is overweight.
+Both Bulldogs and Pugs are very low-energy dogs who would rather snooze on the couch than run around all day.

-Sometimes people think that dog obesity causes don’t correspond to breed.
+Sometimes people think that the causes of obesity in dogs don’t correspond to breed.
 However, that is very much wrong.

 Aging

-As our beloved dog’s age, their caloric needs shift down.
+As our beloved dogs age, their caloric needs shift down.
 Their activity and energy levels will also decrease.
-However, not many pet owners are actually aware of how much their food intake needs will change as well.
+However, not many pet owners are aware of how much their food intake needs will change as well.

 The Bottom Line

 If you are dealing with obesity in dogs, reducing their food intake is not the only solution to getting their weight under control.
 It is best to speak to your veterinarian to make changes that will help your dog.
-Knowing the main dog obesity causes and the treatment of obesity in dogs is the best way to get your dog the care they need.
+Knowing how to tell if your dog is overweight, the main causes of obesity in dogs, and the right treatment plan is the best way to get your dog the care they need.